ifsantos/misc/linux-smb/authorized-user-on-a-share.md

         sudo smbcontrol all reload-config

-Enjoy your authoryzed shared folder!
+Enjoy your authorized shared folder!

 Thanks :)